CondeNast/recipe_plugin/plugin/readme.txt

 = 2.0 =
 Feature update.
 Upgrapde for the benefits of Schema.org/Recipe and bold/italic formatting

+== Other Notes ==

+ZipList brings your recipes right to your readers’ shopping lists.

+From list to life, ZipList is the must-have shopping list and recipe box that makes life easier.

+Love you.
+Save you.
+List you.
+Don't forget you.

 == Features that will be added in upcoming versions of the ZipList Recipe Plugin ==

+* You tell us!
 * Have a suggestion for a feature we should add?
 [Drop us a line](mailto:support@ziplist.com)